dmiller/clojure-clr-next/_posts/2023-01-08-consideration.md

 F# does not like circularities.
 Neither does my brain when it is trying to figure out how things fit together and how to get started on an implementation.

-What is the minimum needed implement `Cons`?
+What is the minimum needed to implement `Cons`?
 Let's grab the tree by the `Cons`,  pull it up, and see what comes up with it.
 In the following graph boxes indicate interfaces, 'eggs' indicate abstract classes, and ellipses indicate concrete classes.
 Solid lines indicate inheritance; dashed lines indicate a reference in the API of the 'tail' to the 'head' type.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/cons-dependencies.png" alt="Cons dependency graph" />